openrundev/docs/content/docs/QuickStart.md

 openrun app create --dev --approve ./diskapp /disk_usage_dev
 ```

+If an app is created in dev mode with git as the source path, the git repo is checked out automatically into `$OPENRUN_HOME/app_src` and the app is created from the local source.

 In dev mode, source code changes are picked up immediately and the app is live reloaded.
 For non-dev (prod) apps, `app reload` has to be done to pick up changes, from local disk or from git.

 ```